DallasLJ/spider/README.md

 # spider
-Develop a spider to catch most of network page
+Develop a spider in python to catch most of network page